Tuna Poke Bowl

 Soy sauce and other ingredients in a bowl.

-Add the tuna and toss.
-Let the mixture sit in the fridge for at least 15 minutes or up to 1 hour.
+Step 2: Combine with Fish.
+Add the tuna to the marinade mixture and toss to fully coat all the fish.
+Place the mixture in the fridge and allow it to marinate for at least 15 minutes or up to 1 hour.
+This step gives the fish time to absorb all the delicious flavors.

 Tuna in a bowl with a soy sauce mixture.